aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/pathfillmodetype/_index.md

 ---
 title: PathFillModeType
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Specifies the manner in which a path should be filled
+description:  Specifies the manner in which a path should be filled
 type: docs
 weight: 403
 url: /java/com.aspose.slides/pathfillmodetype/